FOSSILGUY.COM

 Image by: Unhindered by Talent Copyright: C.C.
 BY 2.0

-This is figure 3 from Allain eta l, 2012.
-It shows the sacral vertebra, showing the second 'sail' on its lower back.
+This is figure 3 from Allain et al., 2012.
+It shows the sacral vertebra, highlighting the second 'sail' on its lower back.

-Image from: Allain, et al. 2012 - Supplimentary Material
+Image from: Allain, et al. 2012 - Supplementary Material

-Irritator has a very similar skull as Spinosaurus.
-It has unserrated teeth ideal for grasping fish.
-Its nostrils are positioned far back on the skull, allowing it to breathe while almost completely submerged.
-Irritator probably looked very similar to Spinosaurus.
+Irritator had a long, crocodile-like skull similar to Spinosaurus, with straight, unserrated teeth ideal for catching fish.
+Its nostrils were set far back on the skull, allowing it to breathe while partially submerged.
+Overall, it likely resembled a smaller, South American version of Spinosaurus.

-This is an Angaturama on display at the National Museum in rio de Janeiro.
+This is an Angaturama on display at the National Museum in Rio de Janeiro.
 Angaturama may be synonymous with Irritator.
-Notice the pterosaur in it's mouth.
-A fossil pterosaur from the formation was found with an Angaturama (Irritator) tooth embedded in it.
+Notice the pterosaur in its mouth-a fossil pterosaur from the formation was found with an Angaturama (Irritator) tooth embedded.

 Image by: Celso Abreu Copyright: C.C.
 BY 2.0

-Oxalaia is named after an African deity that was introduced to Brazil during the time of slavery.
-It is a large Spinosaurid from Brazil.
-It is only known from a skull and jaw fragment described by Kellner et al in 2011.
-Based on the fragments, the skull would have been over 4 feet in length.
-The fragments have a different shape than Irritator, but still resemble Spinosaurus.
+Oxalaia quilombensis is a large spinosaurid dinosaur from Brazil, named after an African deity that became part of Brazilian culture during the era of slavery.
+This species is known only from skull and jaw fragments described by Kellner et al. in 2011.
+Based on the preserved bones, the skull would have measured over 4 feet in length, indicating a massive predator.

 Spinosaurus aegyptiacus ("Spine Lizard of Egypt") - North Africa

-This is a mount of Spinosaurus aegyptiacus in its new, and much more accurate, aquatic posture.
-This dinosaur probably could not stand on two legs and spent most of its time in the water.
-This of it as a cross between a Crocodile and an Early whale.
+This is a mount of Spinosaurus aegyptiacus in its new, much more accurate, aquatic posture.
+It probably could not stand on two legs and spent most of its time in the water.
 This mount was briefly on display at the National Geographic Museum in Washington, D.C.

 References / Works Cited